-- Optional: 1 red Fresno chili pepper (1 to 2 teaspoons, minced)
+- Optional: 1 red Fresno chile pepper (1 to 2 teaspoons, minced)

 Gather the ingredients.

-Preheat the oven to 350 F. Peel the garlic cloves and put them in a small baking dish or ramekin.
+Heat the oven to 350 F. Peel the garlic cloves and put them in a small baking dish or ramekin.
 Pour the olive oil over the garlic and cover the baking dish tightly with foil.
-Bake the garlic for 25 minutes.
+Bake the garlic for 25 minutes until it softens.

 Let the garlic cool slightly and mash until it is smooth.